 I have obtained from the Authorising Officer, who certified its reliability, all the information necessary for the production of the accounts that show the European Court of Auditors' assets and liabilities and the budgetary implementation.
 Based on this information and on such checks, as I deemed necessary to sign off the accounts, I have a reasonable assurance that the accounts present fairly, in all material aspects, the financial position, the results of the operations and the cash flow of the European Court of Auditors.

-cyril.messein@ cyril.messein@eca.europa eca.europa.eu Date: 2022.05.05

-Digitally signed by .eu 08:50:55 +02'00'
+cyril mess Digitally signed by cyril.messein@eca ein@eca. / europa.eu Date: 2023.04.26 europa.eu 08:32:36 +02'00'

 Cyril MESSEIN

 Accounting Officer of the European Court of Auditors